Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/_main_pages/new-music.md

 # New Music and <em class="big">Octava</em>
 <strong class="gist">The Octava Chamber Orchestra is committed to premiering new works of various genres</strong>

-If you are a composer interested in having Octava premiere your work during our 2015-2016 season, please email the following to [info@octavachamberorchestra.com](info@octavachamberorchestra.com):
+If you are a composer interested in having Octava premiere your work, please email the following to [info@octavachamberorchestra.com](info@octavachamberorchestra.com):

 - short cover letter and description of your piece
 - pdf of your score